redashu/k8s/README.md

  ## if kubeadm is not present in your repo
  you can browse this link [kubernetes repo](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)  <br/>

-## yum can be configure by running this command
+## yum can be configured by running this command
 ```
 cat  <<EOF  >/etc/yum.repos.d/kube.repo
 [kube]